magnet-cl/django-project-template/README.md

 ### BaseModel

 Every model has to inherit from the class BaseModel.
-This allows that every model has the fields _created_at_ and _updated_at_ and methods like _to_json_ and _to_dict_.
+This allows that every model has the fields `created_at` and `updated_at` and methods like `to_json` and `to_dict`.

 ### OrderableModel

 This model inherits from BaseModel.
-It adds the _display_order_ field to allow customizable ordering.
-Change the __display_order_  method to change the logic of how a new object is arranged.
+It adds the `display_order` field to allow customizable ordering.
+Change the `set_display_order_` method to change the logic of how a new object is arranged.

 ## Forms